mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows.md

 | Stacktrace | String | The stacktrace of the Java exception. |

 {{% alert color="warning" %}}
 In microflows that apply entity access, you may not be able to inspect the attributes of error objects for security reasons.
+You can pass the error object to a sub-microflow that does not apply entity access and inspect the attributes there.
 {{% /alert %}}

 ### 4.1 Inspecting REST Errors